Measurement quality from affordable GNSS receivers

 df_tmp_g = df_geodetic_cmc[condition1 & condition2]

-condition1 = df_afford_cmc['constellation'] == ConstellationId.GPS
+condition1 = df_afford_cmc['constellation'] == ConstellationId.GPS.value

 condition2 = df_afford_cmc['channel'] == '2L'